Saaruvathani/English_to_French_translation_chatbot/README.md

-# English_to_French_translation_chatbot
+# English to French Translator Chatbot

-An English to French Translator Chatbot using Hugging Face’s pre-trained NLP model.
-It translates user input in real time and displays results with a typing effect, demonstrating practical machine translation and interactive chatbot design.
+An interactive chatbot that translates English text into French using Hugging Face’s pre-trained NLP models.
+The chatbot provides accurate translations along with a dynamic typing effect for a smooth and engaging user experience.

+## Project Description

+This project demonstrates a practical application of Natural Language Processing (NLP) using a pre-trained machine translation model.
+The chatbot accepts English input, processes it through a Hugging Face translation pipeline, and displays the French translation in real time.
+A typing animation is used to simulate natural response flow.

+## Features

+- English to French translation
+- Uses Hugging Face model: `Helsinki-NLP/opus-mt-en-fr`
+- Real-time typing effect
+- Command-line based chatbot
+- Exit command support (`quit`)

+## Technologies Used

+- Python
+- Hugging Face Transformers
+- Natural Language Processing (NLP)